apache/iotdb/docs/UserGuide/Operation Manual/DDL Data Definition Language.md

 ## Delete Storage Group

-User can delete a specified storage group by using [DELETE STORAGE GROUP](../Operation%20Manual/SQL%20Reference.md).
+User can use the `DELETE STORAGE GROUP <PrefixPath>` statement to delete all storage groups under the prefixPath.
 Please note the data in the storage group will also be deleted.

 ```
 IoTDB > DELETE STORAGE GROUP root.ln
 IoTDB > DELETE STORAGE GROUP root.sgcc
+// delete all data, all timeseries and all storage groups
+IoTDB > DELETE STORAGE GROUP root.*
 ```

 ## Create Timeseries